 I was also moved to keen some other losses – relationships that have changed, people that are no longer nearby, and the fearful situations, old toxic patterns, or negative emotions that are no longer controlling me.

 When journeying to discover the meaning for all the experiences I have had recently, I was offered some amazing insights, for which I am very grateful.
 I learned that I can allow others to help and support me, and that there are many kind and loving people that understand and share their love without conditions.
 They didn’t sympathize or caretake me, but offered true support.
 It was through their support that I could see the magic and wisdom that was apparent all around me.
 I was able to let my own heart be the place to which love could flow: Grief could facilitate the replenishing of love in my heart.

-Explore hope with this journey: Ask your helping spirits to assist you by journeying to the Spirit of Hope.
-What will this spirit share with you?
-Are you holding a certain circumstance with hope and attachment with fear?
+Explore grief and loss with this journey: Ask your helping spirits to assist you by journeying to the Land of Grief and Loss.
+What will your spirits share with you?
+Can you let love flow even through loss?
+Can grief refill your heart?
 As always, remember, no judgements!
 What will you discover?
 I invite you to journey with this intention and see where it takes you on your path to self-mastery.

 Laini Risto and I are expecting our second cd, Snow Raven, to be released very soon.
 Please watch here for the release date!